ManOfTool/FaceRecognition/README.md

 # FaceRecognition
-A simple face recognition implement with face_recognition
+A simple face recognition implement with ageitgey/face_recognition